 Buzzin' Fly, Strange Feeling (2003 - 2013)

 April 2003 saw Watt launch his own independent record label Buzzin' Fly Records focussing on underground electronic music.
-As well as a new home for his own club-oriented productions - incl the underground hits Lone Cat, Pop A Cap In Yo' Ass (with Estelle), and Guinea Pig - the label fostered new talent, unearthing Justin Martin, Rodamaal, and Flowers and Sea Creatures.
+A home for his own club-oriented productions - incl Lone Cat, Pop A Cap In Yo' Ass (with Estelle), and Guinea Pig - the label also fostered new talent, unearthing Justin Martin, Rodamaal, and Flowers and Sea Creatures.
 The label won Best Breakthrough Label at the House Music Awards 2004 and was runner-up as Best Label at the DJ Magazine Best Of British Awards in both 2007 and 2008.
 Watt was nominated in the Outstanding Contribution to Dance Music category at the DJ Magazine Best Of British Awards 2009.

 As a club DJ, Watt's reputation grew widely in 2005 when he was booked on the festival circuit (Good Vibrations, Homelands, Coachella, Lovebox, Electric Picnic).
 In 2008 he went on to open the prestigious Sonar Festival in Barcelona and became a resident DJ at We Love on the Space Terrace on Sundays in Ibiza.
 In New York he was given a Giant Step residency at Cielo.
 Back home he moved Buzzin' Fly's intimate twice-monthly label parties to east London basement venue, Plastic People and regularly filled The End in central London with special additional nights.